IvanMontillaM/TwExodus/README.md

 Elaborating on the basic stealth techniques currently implemented there are 3 items that distinguish:
 - Time randomization: Sleep script between a random amount of seconds per direct message sent
 - Time window: Do not run after too late in the night, as in simulating an intern doing manual work
-- Pool of predefined messages: Text file that contains predefined messages, in order to add noise and avoid detection.
+- Pool of predefined messages: Text file that contains predefined messages, to add noise and avoid detection.
 I recommend having at least 75-100 unique messages per 10k followers

 There's of course a lot of room for improvement for this specific implementation, here are some ideas:
 - Usage of K8s instances for spawning different IP addresses